 Market Assessment (Business study and Risk assessment)

 YPACK will scale up production and commercially validate two innovative food packaging solutions based on polyhydroxyalkanoate (PHA).
-The new packaging will make use of food industry by-products (cheese whey and almond shells) assure the biodegradability and recyclability, and reduce food waste, in the frame of the EU Circular Economy strategy.
+The new packaging will make use of food industry by-products (cheese whey and almond shells), assure the biodegradability, and reduce food waste, in the frame of the EU Circular Economy strategy.
 A rough estimate shows that an improvement of shelf life by 20% and 50% respectively, has a potential to reduce food waste with 12.5% to 30% respectively.

 Specifically, YPACK will develop a: